-SOC Infections and infestations were developed to provide a unique location for infectious disorders and related conditions.
-The organization of this SOC at the HLGT level is based on broad, commonly used taxonomic classifications of pathogens (e.g., HLGT Bacterial infectious disorders, HLGT Fungal infectious disorders, and HLGT Ectoparasitic disorders).
-At the HLT level, these groups are further sub-classified by genus in most cases for bacterial, protozoal, fungal, and viral disorders (e.g., HLT Candida infections).

-One general HLGT, HLGT Infections - pathogen unspecified is used to group together infections by anatomic location rather than pathogen class.
-The HLTs under this HLGT are named according to general anatomic location, such as HLT Bone and joint infections.
+- SOC Infections and infestations was developed to provide a unique location for infectious disorders and related conditions - The organization of this SOC at the HLGT level is based on broad, commonly used taxonomic classifications of pathogens (e.g., bacterial, viral, fungal, and ectoparasitic infections) - At the HLT level, these groups are further sub-classified by genus in most cases for bacterial, protozoal, fungal, and viral disorders - Within this SOC there is a general "pathogen unspecified" HLGT that is used to group together infections by anatomic location rather than pathogen class.
+The HLTs under this HLGT are named according to general anatomic location.
 However, diseases of specific anatomic locations caused by specified pathogens are classified under the name of the pathogen, and not under the corresponding anatomic location in this HLGT.

-Most PTs in SOC Infections and infestations are primarily linked to this SOC.
+- Most PTs in SOC Infections and infestations are primarily linked to this SOC.
 Exceptions are PTs that have a primary link to either SOC Congenital, familial and genetic disorders or SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps).
-For these terms, the link to SOC Infections and infestations is secondary.
-Additionally, PTs under HLT Inflammatory disorders following infection within HLGT Ancillary infectious topics may also have a secondary link to SOC Infections and infestations.
-This HLGT does not include PTs representing infections or infestations but instead includes PTs that are very closely related such as PT Infectious disease carrier; it also has terms representing types of infectious transmission (e.g., PT Air-borne transmission) or inflammatory conditions following an infection (e.g., PT Rheumatic fever).

-Terms ending with "-itis" are linked to SOC Infections and infestations only if they most frequently represent infectious conditions (PT Tonsillitis).
-Those terms that most frequently represent inflammatory conditions (e.g., PT Arteritis) are linked to their corresponding site of manifestation SOCs without a primary link to SOC Infections and infestations.

-In general, pathogen genus is represented at the HLT level (e.g., HLT Mycoplasma infections).
-The PT level generally combines genus and anatomic site of infection in a single term (e.g., PT Pharyngitis mycoplasmal), Genus, anatomic site, and species are designated in a single term at the LLT level (e.g., LLT Mycoplasma pneumoniae pharyngitis).

-When the concepts of "sepsis" and "septic(a)emia" are paired in the terminology, the "sepsis" terms are PTs and the corresponding "septic(a)emia" terms are LLTs.

-Terms with "gangrene" or "gangrenous" have a primary link to SOC Infections and infestations, except those specifically representative of a noninfective concept (e.g. PT Dry gangrene).
+For these terms, the link to SOC Infections and infestations is secondary. - Additionally, PTs under HLT Inflammatory disorders following infection within HLGT Ancillary infectious topics also generally have a secondary link to SOC Infections and infestations.
+This HLGT does not include PTs representing infections or infestations but instead includes PTs that are very closely related such as infectious disease carriers; it also has terms representing types of infectious transmission or the above-mentioned inflammatory conditions following an infection. - Terms ending with "-itis" are linked to SOC Infections and infestations only if they most frequently represent infectious conditions.
+Those terms that most frequently represent inflammatory conditions are linked to their corresponding site of manifestation SOCs without a primary link to SOC Infections and infestations. - In general, pathogen genus is represented at the HLT.
+The PT level generally combines genus and anatomic site of infection in a single term.
+Genus, anatomic site, and species are designated in a single term at the LLT level. - When the concepts of "sepsis" and "septic(a)emia" are paired in the terminology, the "sepsis" terms are PTs and the corresponding "septic(a)emia" terms are LLTs - Terms with "gangrene" or "gangrenous" have a primary link to SOC Infections and infestations, except those specifically representative of a noninfective concept such as dry gangrene

-Within SOC Infections and infestations, PT level "cellulitis" terms are linked to the appropriate bacterial infection HLTs rather than the site of manifestation HLTs.
+• Within SOC Infections and infestations, PT level "cellulitis" terms are linked to the appropriate bacterial infection HLTs rather than the site of manifestation HLTs